Nolan-E/jungle-rails/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+Jungle is a mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+Existing, buggy code was inherited, fixed up and additional features added.

+***
+# Final Product

+***
+# Setup

 ## Additional Steps for Apple M1 Machines